Katherine Rader

 What’s the best career advice you’ve ever received?

-The best career advice I ever received was: "When you're having a bad day, just survive today.
-Tomorrow will be a new day.
-The sun rises tomorrow, and you can choose to make it however you want to make it."
-This mindset reminds me to stay resilient, knowing that challenges are temporary and each day brings a fresh opportunity.
+Some great advice I received early on was: “When you’re having a bad day, just survive today.
+It doesn't have to be pretty, just push through.
+Tomorrow when the sun rises, it will be a whole new day, and you can choose to make it whatever you want it to be.”
+That perspective has stayed with me.
+It reminds me that challenges are temporary, resilience is a choice, and each new day offers a fresh opportunity to reset, refocus, and move forward with intention.

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is to keep your end goal in mind and make choices that move you closer to it.
-Even if you start in an administrative role, it doesn’t limit your potential—you can grow into leadership and ownership by staying focused, setting clear goals, and making intentional decisions along the way.
+My advice to young women entering this industry, or any industry for that matter, is to keep your long-term vision clearly in sight and make intentional decisions that move you closer to it.
+Your starting point does not define your ceiling.
+Even if you begin in an administrative role, you are not limited by that title - you can grow into leadership and even ownership by staying focused, setting clear goals, investing in your development, and making deliberate choices along the way.

 What are the biggest challenges or opportunities in your field right now?